-Dover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dover is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dover who work in sales jobs (13.77%), office and administrative support (13.57%), and food service (7.19%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Dover is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Dover is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Dover who work in sales jobs (10.31%), office and administrative support (10.07%), and management occupations (8.35%).

-The per capita income in Dover in 2010 was $23,773, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $95,092 for a family of four.
+The per capita income in Dover in 2018 was $29,923, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $119,692 for a family of four.
 However, Dover contains both very wealthy and poor people as well.

 The people who call Dover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dover residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dover include Irish, English, Polish, and Italian.
+Important ancestries of people in Dover include German, Italian, Irish, English, and Scottish.

 The most common language spoken in Dover is English.
-Other important languages spoken here include Hindi and Spanish.
+Other important languages spoken here include Italian and Polish.